eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 - The `v2` implementations share the same general performance characteristics, which are also similar to the scalar performance characteristic.
 This is because `v2` has branches, and thus is sensitive to branch prediction behavior.
-The longer the vector length, the better the perormance in the extreme (high and low) branch probability region, because more elements can be taken or rejected at a time.
+The longer the vector length, the better the performance in the extreme (high and low) branch probability region, because more elements can be taken or rejected at a time.
 The 8-element vector `v2_l8` implementation thus can even outperform the `compress` implementation, because `compress` and masked